 All parents and members of the school community are encouraged to get involved, even if they only have a small amount of time available.
 All families are automatically members of the Deer Park School PTA when their child joins our school.

-In our first two years we have created some regular activities – nativity social, summer fairs, 100 Club, quiz nights (adults), movie nights (kids) but we are a small school but growing school so there is plenty of opportunity to do new things and the PTA is keen to hear your ideas (and seek your support).
-For example this year we held the first ever Deer Park Disco for the children.
+In our first four years we have created some regular activities:- 100 Club, quiz nights (adults), movie nights (kids), cake sales, Summer Fairs in Richmond and St Margaret’s.
+We are still a small school but a growing school so there is plenty of opportunity to do new things and the PTA is keen to hear your ideas (and seek your support).
+Our Nativity Drinks has already turned into a Christmas Fair!

 Role of the Committee

-However, as a growing school we will seek to increase this and there will be an opportunity to put your name forward for any positions at the AGM.
-The Committee meet on a regular basis usually once or twice per term.
+As a growing school we will seek to increase this as required and there will be an opportunity to put your name forward for any positions at the AGM.
+The Committee meet on a regular basis usually once every half term.

-Please click here to view the PTA Handbook for 2017/18.
+Please click here to view the PTA Handbook.

-Overall we feel that we’ve continued to establish the PTA within the school and comfortably achieved the goals we set out at the beginning of the year.
+Overall we feel that we’ve continued to establish the PTA within the school and far exceeded the fundraising goals we set out at the beginning of the year.
 We recognise how important it is to engage with all the parents, and will work very hard to bring the new group of parents on board.